: (Hans Zimmer/Lisa Gerrard/Klaus Badelt)

 least, in tune with Ridley Scott's vision of the film.
 Additionally, a

-fair amount of fans have adopted
+fair number of fans have adopted

-would accomplish three years later (though Zimmer was
+would accomplish three years later.
+(Zimmer was

 contractually forced to remain uncredited for his involvement in the

-composition of that score).
+composition of that score.)
 On the whole,

 remains as